AdobeDocs/experience-manager-64.sv-SE/help/sites-classic-ui-authoring/dynamic-media-assets-adding-to-page.md

 >
 >Som standard är Dynamic Media-videokomponenten adaptiv.
 If you want to make it a fixed size, set it in the component with the **[!UICONTROL Width]** and **[!UICONTROL Height]** in the **[!UICONTROL Advanced]** tab.

 **[!UICONTROL Viewer preset]** - Välj en befintlig förinställning för visningsprogrammet för video i listrutan.
-Om den visningsförinställning som du söker efter inte visas kanske du måste göra den synlig.
+Om den visningsförinställning som du söker efter inte visas kan du behöva göra den synlig.
 Se [Hantera visningsförinställningar](/help/assets/managing-viewer-presets.md).

 You can edit the following [!UICONTROL Advanced] settings by clicking **[!UICONTROL Edit]** in the component.